Integrated strategies for climate change adaptation in livestock family farming

 The technological solution

-The use of forage species adaptable to climate change (drought or flood) proved to generate productive, economic and lesser intensity of greenhouse gases (GHG) emission benefits.
+The use of forage species adaptable to climate change (drought or flood) proved to generate productive and economic benefits together with reduced GHG emission intensity.

 The project demonstrated the productive and economic benefit of the inclusion of forages adapted to the conditions of climate change.